1970

 PHOTOGRAPHER

-Future blog page about Monty Spindler will be added here.
+A future blog about the late Woody Camp will be added here.
 Enter now to see photos.
-Since 1993.
+Circa 1982.

 EXCECUTIVE ASSISTANT